-To meet the diagnosis for a Specific Learning Disability the young person must show some indication of average intellectual functioning levels on a psycho-educational or psychological assessment.
-A statistical formula, which integrates the young person's average to above average intellectual functioning levels, with the neuropsychological and academic deficits and/or weaknesses he shows, determines whether he is achieving at expected levels on tests of academic functioning, or whether he is showing symptoms of a learning disability
+To meet the diagnosis for a Specific Learning Disability the young person must show indication of average intellectual functioning on a psycho-educational or psychological assessment.
+A statistical formula which integrates the young person's average to above average intellectual functioning levels, with the neuropsychological and academic deficits and/or weaknesses he/she shows determines whether the young person meets the criteria for a Specific Learning Disability.

 Learning Disabilities are associated with genetic and/or neurological factors that affect brain functioning, and can result in various weaknesses involving one or more of the neurocognitive processes associated with learning.
 These might include language difficulties, such as problems processing and comprehending language, or with verbal expression.
 Such children may also have been slow to acquire basic language skills.

 Other learning disabled children may show nonverbal learning difficulties on the learning disability assessment.
 These might include visual processing or discrimination weaknesses, or problems with visual spatial organization, or visual-motor tasks.
 They may have difficulty processing information in a timely and efficient manner.
-Executive functions and problems with attention and focus may also be at issue.
+Executive function weaknesses, problems with memory, attention and focus may also be at issue.
 These neuropsychological processing concerns interfere with the acquisition of basic academic skills in reading, writing and/or math.
-They can also interfere with a range of executive functions, such as reasoning, problems solving, organization and planning.
-Attention. processing speed and memory problems may also be at issue.

 Dr. O'Connor offers Psychological Assessments and School Neuropsychological Evaluations to help explore the young person's learning problems and to determine whether he or she meets the criteria for a Specific Learning Disability.
 Young people who have been diagnosed with a Specific Learning Disability by a registered psychologist, or other qualified psychological professional, and identified as an Exceptional Student are entitled to an Individual Educational Plan (IEP).
 This plan will provide the young person with appropriate supports and accommodations to assist him or her with the school program.